MANANTANDON/Grafana/m4d616e616e-smstimeseries-panel/README.md

-# Grafana panel plugin template
+# About the Database
+in your database the first column should be time column and the datatype of that column should be "varchar"# Grafana panel plugin template

 This template is a starting point for building a panel plugin for Grafana.